CodeupClassroom/germain-spark/api-mini-exercises.md

         df.group + df.abool
         ```

+        A `Column` object is produced that represents the transformation of
+        adding together the `group` and `abool` columns.

     1. What happens when you run the code below?
 What is the difference between
        this and the previous code sample?

         ```python
         df.select(df.group + df.abool)
         ```

+        An error is produced referencing the incompatible types.
+Unlike the
+        previous code sample, this one is done within the context of a
+        `.select`, so even though there are still no values produced (we haven't
+        invoked an action yet), spark is aware that the types are incompatible.

     1. Try adding various other columns together.
 What are the results of
        combining the different data types?